Shorncliffe Army Camp: History

-Shorncliffe was used as a staging post for troops destined for the Western Front during the First World War and in April 1915 a Canadian Training Division was formed there.
+Shorncliffe was used as a staging post for troops destined for the Western Front during the First World War, and in April 1915, a Canadian Training Division was formed there.
 The Canadian Army Medical Corps had general hospitals based at Shorncliffe from September 1917 to December 1918.
 The camp at that time composed five unit lines known as Moore Barracks, Napier Barracks, Risborough Barracks, Ross Barracks and Somerset Barracks.
-On three occasions there were German air raids which killed soldiers on the camp.
+On three occasions, there were German air raids which killed soldiers on the camp.

-During the Second World War Shorncliffe was again used as a staging post and Queen Mary visited the camp in 1939.
+During the Second World War, Shorncliffe was again used as a staging post and Queen Mary visited the camp in 1939.

-From 1967 the camp was home to the Junior Infantryman's Battalion (JIB) and later, the Infantry Junior Leaders Battalion (IJLB) until the dissolution of junior soldier recruitment in 1991.
+From 1967, the camp was home to the Junior Infantryman's Battalion (JIB) and later, the Infantry Junior Leaders Battalion (IJLB) until the dissolution of junior soldier recruitment in 1991.

 On 2 April 2013, it was announced that land forming part of Shorncliffe Garrison would be sold to create 1,200 new homes.
 Proceeds from the sale would be reinvested to provide "better facilities for service men and women".
 Taylor Wimpey were confirmed as the preferred bidder.

 The Royal Gurkha Rifles have been based at Sir John Moore Barracks, Shorncliffe since 2001.
 2nd (South East) Brigade was also based in Sir John Moore Barracks until January 2015, when it merged with 11th Light Brigade to form 11th Infantry Brigade and Headquarters South East, based at Aldershot Garrison.

+Future

-In November 2016 Defence Secretary Sir Michael Fallon announced in the House of Commons that Somerset Barracks is to close.
+In November 2016, Defence Secretary Sir Michael Fallon announced in the House of Commons that Somerset Barracks was to close.

+In January 2023, it was reported that so far 547 new homes had been built on the site of the former barracks - and there were 653 more to go.
+Somerset Barracks were demolished and replaced with new houses and flats, much of Burgoyne Barracks had also been flattened and some of the new properties had been built.
+The demolition of Risborough Barracks was underway.
+The former stable block at Shorncliffe Garrison in Folkestone is set to be demolished.

+Napier Barracks - which since 2021 has been used to accommodate asylum seekers - will be the final barracks to be demolished, the government has said it will vacate the site on or before March 25, 2025.